HarrisonWhite335/Hand_Shadow_Manipulation/Hand-Shadow-Manipulation-main/README.md

 Test the code by doing the aferomentioned emojis.
 I love you sign is a special type of hand language.
 Please check the wiki article to understand this sign: https://en.wikipedia.org/wiki/ILY_sign

-NOTE: Taken from https://debuggercafe.com/american-sign-language-detection-using-deep-learning/ and edited.
+NOTE: Heavily inspired from https://debuggercafe.com/american-sign-language-detection-using-deep-learning/ and edited.
+No licensing could be found on page or website.